-I write another blog called the Landlord Law Blog, and I have recently finished a series Foundations in Landlord and Tenant Law.
+I write another blog called the Landlord Law Blog, where I wrote a series called Foundations in Landlord and Tenant Law.
 In writing that series I touched on legal history from time to time.
-In my research I found all sorts of other interesting ‘nuggets’ which did not really fit into the foundation series, but which I still wanted to write about.
+In my research, I found all sorts of other interesting ‘nuggets’ which did not really fit into the foundation series, but which I still wanted to write about.
 So the idea of a history series was born.

 “There won’t be an audience for it” warned my husband.
 But I am just going to ignore him (which is, anyway, what husbands are for).
 I can’t be the only person who finds legal history interesting.